Lessons Beyond the Classroom: Overcoming Struggles and Finding a Path

 That dread in my stomach—no doubt I was getting another lecture or telling off.
 I braced myself.
 She came to me and started to apologise.
 I was gobsmacked.

 “I’m so sorry,” she said.
-“I thought that doing this would make you hate me and make you so mad at me that you’d want to prove me wrong, but I now see that it was wrong.”
+“I thought that doing this would make you hate me and make you so mad at me that you’d want to prove me that you could do it, but I now see that it was wrong.”

 I was confused… What was I hearing?
 I must be imagining this.
 I looked at her with confusion.
 She continued to tell me a story about her own son at school and how he had struggled.
 His teacher had made his life a misery, and he had used his anger at the teacher to show them that he could succeed.
 My teacher told me she had hoped this approach would have the same effect on me but now understood that she was wrong.

 I don’t remember if I spoke or said anything—I just listened in disbelief.
 Was this adult actually coming to me, a child, and apologising?
 My memory after this is hazy.
-I remember feeling relief, like something magical was happening, but at the same time unsure if I could trust what I thought I was hearing.
+I remember feeling relief, like something magical was happening.

 When I left the class, Pamela and a few others were all waiting to hear what horror had befallen me.
 I don’t think they would have believed me when I told them she had said she was sorry.
 What I do remember is that I never, ever worked as hard for any teacher again as I did for Mrs Turnbull after that day.

-Most of the teachers hated me.
-They hated my brother too, who was three years above me.
+Most of the teachers were in despair of me.
+They felt this way with my brother too, he was three years above me.
 I assume this came from their belief that we could try harder or achieve more.
 One teacher in particular, who had taught him years earlier, asked me on my first day in her class—in front of everyone—if he was my brother.
 When I proudly said yes, she replied, “Oh, well I won’t expect much from you either then.”

 There were few exceptions.
 Back in the 1980s, things in schools were very different.
 Punishments, isolation, and shaming were commonly used tools.
-But this teacher regularly shamed me over my spelling.
+But Mrs Turnbull would regularly shame me over my spelling.
 She would read out my work to the class as I had written it—with all the spelling errors and the Bs and Ds mixed up.
 She would keep reading, and the class would roar with laughter, everyone hysterical—except Pam.
 I don’t remember ever seeing her find it funny.

 Tears would stream down my face, embarrassed and ashamed.
 I had worked hard on that piece, and not only was it not good enough, it was ridiculous enough to be comedy.
 My red face burned.
 My head bowed to hide my tears.
 The sound of laughter echoed in my ears with every sentence she read.
 It felt like it would never stop.

-Her name and face stay with me to this day, and that conversation after class had a huge impact on me.
+Her name and face stay with me to this day, and that conversation after class had made a huge impact.
 I use this story often when I talk in schools and workshops to highlight the power of owning our mistakes—even when those mistakes come from a place of good intention.
-I don’t focus on what she did wrong, I remember that she sanitation and owned it
+I don’t focus on what she did wrong, I focus on her being to own it.

 It was quite groundbreaking in those days to have a teacher acknowledge that I couldn’t help it—that I wasn’t choosing to struggle.
 There was very little understanding of ADHD, dyslexia, or neurodiversity.
 The planting activity was so creative and different from putting a book in front of me that I couldn’t understand or had no interest in.